Pole Building Resource Pro's

 Pole framing actually uses the pole foundation to support the structure.

-Sole Plate: Bottom horizontal framing member of the wall.
+Sole Plate: Bottom horizontal framing member of the wall section.

-Header: Beam placed perpendicular to wall studs above windows and door to carry structural loads.
+Header: Beam placed perpendicular to wall studs above windows and doors to carry structural loads.

 Jack Stud: Fits under each end of the header & transfers load to bottom plate.